Orlando Fathers’ Rights Lawyer

 Both parents sign a sworn statement declaring that the individual is the father of the child.
 This document can be signed at the time of child’s birth or later.
 Unfortunately, when parties are not married this has often not been signed, and the father is never declared as the legal father.

-The parents are married when child is born.
+The parents are married when child is born or conceived.

 3. Administrative Order Based on Genetic Testing